dtaht/blog-cerowrt/content/post/dql_on_wifi_2.md

   queue at minimum fill level with regard to link speed/quality... at low speeds.
 [Higher speeds may be a problem](/post/dql_on_wifi), as yet.
-  (dtaht) doesn't agree (yet) that basic DQL is "good enough" and that some integration with wifi rate control would be much better.
+  (dtaht) doesn't agree (yet) that basic DQL is "good enough" and that some integration with wifi rate control would be much better. (and michal counters with that many drivers do not have any rate control information visible)

 See here for more posts on [fq_codel for ath10k](/tags/ath10k/).